jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.3 PCI Configuration

-Each slot is capable of auto configuration via the Amiga OS AUTOCONFIG process.
+Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration.
+See Section 2.1.
 During configuration, each PCI slot, in turn, is polled to obtain the capabilities and address space needs of the target device.
-At startup, each PCI slot is polled by asserting the IDSEL signal.
+Each PCI slot is polled by asserting the IDSEL signal.
 The IDSEL signal is approximately equivalent to the _CFGIN signal of the Zorro bus.
 However, unlike the _CFGIN signal, the IDSEL is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2) (Table 2.2a).
 PCI configuration header Type 0 is supported by the PCI Controller logic.

 Table 2.3
 PCI Slot|Address Bit
 -|-
-0|AD[15]
-1|AD[16]
-2|AD[17]
-3|AD[18]
+0|AD[16]
+1|AD[17]
+2|AD[18]
+3|AD[19]

-#### 2.3.1 AUTOCONFIG
+##### 2.3.1 AUTOCONFIG

+##### 2.3.1.1 AUTOCONFIG Process

 During configuration, specifications such as the device manufacturer, product number, device capabilities, etc, are read from the device.
 Each PCI device is capable of supporting up to six base address registers (BAR0 - BAR5, between 0x10 - 0x24).
 At this time, the required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32 bit MC68040 address space.
 This is done through the normal Zorro 3 AUTOCONFIG procedure.
 However, the PCI Controller logic translates the needs of the PCI card and requests AUTOCONFIG resources in a manner that is understood by Amiga OS.
 As an example, if BAR0 requests 512k of configuration space, this request will be passed to Amiga OS as a Zorro 3 device requiring 512k of AUTOCONFIG space.
 Amiga OS will then assign a base address to this request.
 This assigned base address will then be programmed into BAR0 of the PCI device.
 This process repeats for BAR1 - BAR5 of the same PCI device.
 This procedure is then repeated for each PCI device installed further down the configuration chain.
 Once complete, each PCI device may be accessed by the assigned base address(es), just as any other AUTOCONFIG device.

 One drawback to this process is the PCI device manufacturer ID (assigned by the PCI Special Interest Group) is non-exclusive with the Amiga OS manfacturer ID (as was assigned by Commodore Applications and Technical Support).
 This may result in misinterpretation of the manufacturer by Amiga OS.
 It is unknown at this time if this may result in hardware or software failures.

-#### 2.3.2 ROM Vector
+##### 2.3.1.2 ROM Vector

 PCI devices may have onboard ROMs that contain additional information describing the device and may be used to enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
 This is then presented to the AUTOCONFIG process as a ROM Vector.

 MORE DETAIL...HOW DOES THIS WORK?

+#### 2.3.2 Software Configuration

+Each slot designated as a software configuration slot may be accessed through the base address of the PCI Bridge.
+PCI commands may be executed to a specific device by setting the PCI target device's IDSEL bit.
+As an example, assume the base address of the PCI Bridge is $F00 0000.
+The PCI target device in slot 1 may be accessed at address $F01 0000, slot 2 at $F02 0000, etc. With this method, each slot may be polled to determine if it is a software configuration slot and if there is a target device present.
+Polling an empty slot or AUTOCONFIG slot will return $FFFF FFFF on the data bus by the PCI Bridge.

 ### 2.4 Interrupt Handling